Five9DeveloperProgram/IVR-USA-Holiday-Auto-Detect/README.md

 ## Version Changelog
 * 1.0 Initial release
-* 1.1 Current release: modified line 55 to change the default test format from ("yyyy-mm-dd") to (yyyy,mm,dd) where mm starts at 0 for January, 11 for December.
+* 1.1 Modified line 55 to change the default test format from ("yyyy-mm-dd") to (yyyy,mm,dd) where mm starts at 0 for January, 11 for December.
 When using ("yyyy-mm-dd"), sometimes the function would apply a timezone offset which could change the date.
+* 1.2 Current release: added Juneteenth (technically June 19) and Tax Day (typically April 15), with the additional handling of when these fall on a Saturday or Sunday, the observed date is adjusted from Saturday to the preceding Friday and Sunday to the following Monday.